Quantitative Smoothing of Polyhedral Manifolds: Canonical Smoothing in Low Dimension

 The proof of Theorem~\ref{main_thm} follows the same main argument as Theorem~\ref{dim_2_thm}.
 Broadly, one takes a standard model around each singular point, smooths it out, and patches the resulting metrics together.
 However, there are some additional difficulties.
 The first is that it is not so easy to construct local models for the metric.
 For surfaces, this is quite easy and we are able to parameterize them as a continuous family depending only on the cone angle.
 In dimensions $3$ and $4$, we instead rely on Lemma~\ref{canonical_smoothing_lmm} and must therefore account for different combinatorial types.
 The second complication is that the set of points for which the metric is singular can fail to be discrete in dimensions higher than $2$.
 This means that we must patch the smooth local metrics together using a partition of unity.
 Lemma~\ref{locality_lmm} ensures that this step retains control of the Lipschitz constant regardless of the partition of unity.
 In order to control the curvature and injectivity radius, we choose a standard partition.
 This choice is akin to the choice of $f$ in the proof of Theorem~\ref{dim_2_thm}.\\

 Lemma~\ref{canonical_smoothing_lmm} below states that there is a canonical way to smooth triangulated manifolds of low dimension.
 In particular, the smoothing depends only on the local combinatorial structure.
-It was first stated for dimensions $2$ and $3$ in \cite[pp.207,208]{Thu}; It follows from the proof of the main theorem in \cite{Lan}.
+It was first stated for dimensions $2$ and $3$ in \cite[pp.207,208]{Thu}.
+The lemma follows from the proof of the main theorem in~\cite{Lan}.

 \begin{lmm}[\cite{Lan}] Let $n \leq 4$.
 There is a canonical differentiable structure on every triangulated $n$-manifold such that every combinatorial isomorphism $f: U \lra V$ between open star neighborhoods in triangulated $n$-manifolds is a diffeomorphism.
 Furthermore, if $X$ is a triangulated $n$-manifold, there is a subdivision of $X$ in which all the simplices are smoothly embedded with respect to the differentiable structure. \end{lmm}